paolofuria99/my-device/README.md

 3. Read sizes from an already existing file that have do be in ../bin folder.
 The program will search the sizes of the object and store them.

 ## Machine
-The machine I want to create is A trolley crane with a lever
+The machine I want to create is a trolley crane (imported from @eliabonte https://github.com/eliabonte/Assignment1.git) with a lever.
 ![Machine](example3.svg)